See answer

-Complications of Untreated ITP: 5 Signs To Look For and 6 Ways To Manage It
+Complications of Untreated ITP: 4 Signs To Look for and 6 Ways To Manage Them

 Written by Joan Grossman

-ITP can cause abnormal bleeding and bruising due to low platelet counts.
-Platelets are small blood cells that stick together where blood vessels are damaged.
-If you don’t have enough platelets, blood cannot properly clot to stop bleeding.
-ITP is an autoimmune disease caused by dysfunction in the immune system, which attacks blood platelets with antibodies.
+ITP is an autoimmune disease that happens when the immune system attacks platelets.
+Platelets are small blood cells that stick together in places where blood vessels are damaged.
+If you don’t have enough platelets (as with ITP), blood can’t properly clot to stop bleeding.

 What Are the Signs of ITP?